typesupply/popuptools/readme.md

 # Pop Up Tools

-This extension provides commonly used tools that pop up when you need them.
+This extension provides commonly used tools that pop up in the glyph editor when you need them.

 Tool                 | Hot Key
 ---------------------|----------